Written by

 • Output format and OCR: Standard scanned PDFs are the baseline.
 Adding OCR (optical character recognition) to make files text-searchable costs a bit more but is almost always worth it — it's what lets you search for a name or number inside any document in seconds.

 • Pickup and delivery: Most professional scanning companies include local pickup in their estimates.
 If you're outside a vendor's normal service area, transport costs can add up.
-Loading boxes is one of the parts that depending on where the boxes are located can be more challenging.
+Loading boxes can be more challenging depending on where they're located.

 • Turnaround time: Rush projects may carry a premium.
 Standard turnaround for most commercial projects runs 3–10 business days depending on volume.